 Censorship democracy has arisen from the ashes of what the founding fathers envisioned.
 You don’t have to go far for an example of this.
 In Great Britain, people like Michael Savage have been denied entry because of “hate speech”.
-Many countries have begun implementing “online bullying” laws where if you say something that the government doesn’t want you to say – you get a monopoly pass straight to jail.
-Even forms of criticism against certain laws have begun to spring up to prohibit discussion of “sensitive” topics, that may hurt people’s feelings.
+Many countries have implemented “online bullying” laws where if you say something that the government doesn’t want you to say, you get a monopoly pass straight to jail.
+Even forms of criticism against certain laws have sprung up to prohibit discussion of “sensitive” topics, that may hurt people’s feelings.
 This is simply a censor.
 It is a limitation of free speech.
 And free speech is a founding principle of human rights.

 Consider an example: